 The holidays are a crucible for relationship meltdowns.
 Loved ones with differing expectations, familial patterns, and needs get together to create a “Hallmark moment.”
 Even in the best of circumstances, this can be a set up for dysfunction and stress.
 At midlife, it can be even tougher.
-I wrote about this in the newly revised edition of The Wisdom of Menopause, which will be available in January 2012.
+In fact, relationship crises are a common “side effect” of menopause.

-- As you end or update some relationships, you may feel a little sad.
-That’s OK.
-Grieve and let go.
+- Grieve and let go.
+When you end or update a relationship or dynamic that has been around for a long time, you may feel sad.
+That’s ok.
+Simply allow yourself to grieve and then let go.
 By doing so, you’ll be protecting your health for years to come.

 - Laugh.
 Bringing humor into a situation almost always eases tension.

 - Distance yourself.
 If being around family members or joining in on a certain tradition is too stressful or emotional, give yourself permission to distance yourself.
 This may even mean skipping an event you have always attended.

 Right now, it is as if the entire planet is in perimenopause and relationship crises are everywhere.
 Never before has there been so much division in families and between friends.
 And increasingly, when we take a stand in regard to the Covid narrative we create a line in the sand that, in many cases, cannot be crossed or reconciled.

 For example, I do not believe that health or safety is being achieved through the experimental jab.
 And I have found that when it comes to some family members and friends who believe in the injections, no amount of discussion or scientific discourse will change their minds.

 This holiday season, here are 3 things to consider:

 - Define your boundaries.
 Decide what your boundaries are and lovingly stick by them BEFORE you attend family holidays.
 For example, if a loved one requires you to get an injection or be tested (with a test the even the CDC has declared worthless by the way), ask yourself how far you are willing to go to appease their fear.
 Only you know what is truly right for you.